liamg/dismember/README.md

 # Dismember

-Dismember is a command-line toolkit for Linux that can be used to explore processes and (especially) their memory.
-Essentially for playing with `/proc`.
+Dismember is a command-line toolkit for Linux that can be used to scan the memory of all processes (or particular ones) for common secrets and custom regular expressions, among other things.

-One core feature is the ability to scan the memory of all processes for common secrets, or for custom regular expressions.
+It will eventually become a full `/proc` toolkit.

 ![A gif showing dismember finding credentials from the memory of a browser](demo.gif)